 Solution 3: Check the SIM card

-Sometimes, when the SIM card is not inserted properly, you may find a problem of no signal or an error showing up on your screen.
+Sometimes, when the SIM card is not inserted correctly, you may find a problem of no signal or an error showing up on your screen.
 To resolve this problem, power off your phone and remove the SIM card.
 Now reinsert the card and make sure that it is inserted properly.
-If it feels that the SIM card is moving within the metal bracket then there is a possibility that the movement causes the connection to be lost and you get a no signal problem.
+If the SIM card is moving within the metal bracket, then there is a possibility that the movement causes the connection to be lost, and you get a no-signal problem.

 If you find the SIM to be moving a lot, take the phone to the manufacturer to check if something can be done and if the phone is under warranty, if a replacement can be arranged.
 You can also try and use a piece of paper on top of the SIM to hold it securely in its place.

 All Android devices can quickly try this solution.
 The device will automatically choose the mobile network, and it should help you solve the problem.
 To select the mobile network, automatically follow these steps:

 - Go to the Settings menu of your device

 - Look for More networks and tap on it

 - Now tap on Mobile networks on the next screen